foonly/usr-rules/docs/system.md

 | Special        | 4*     |                                                  |

 The dice with * at the bottom of the table means that all dice must roll under the target number of the roll.
-This is a way for extra modifiers, like wound modifiers, to affect rolls further down than
-1. The GM might call for these difficulties in some circumstances.
+This is a way for extra modifiers, like wound modifiers to reduce rolls further down than 1 die.
+The GM might call for these difficulties in special circumstances.

 ## Attributes